ibm-cloud-docs/cloud-object-storage/libraries/java.md

 }
 ```

-## Creating a client
+## Creating a client and sourcing credentials
+{: #client-credentials}

 In the above example, a client `cos` was created and configured by providing credential information (API key and service instance ID).
+These values can also be automatically sourced from a credentials file or from environment variables.

+After generating a [Service Credential](/docs/services/cloud-object-storage/iam/service-credentials.html), the resulting JSON document can be saved to `~/.bluemix/cos_credentials`.
+The SDK will automatically source credentials from this file unless other credentials are explicitly set during client creation.
+If the `cos_credentials` file contains HMAC keys the client will authenticate with a signature, otherwise the client will use the provided API key to authenticate using a bearer token.

-Note that these values can be automatically read from `~/.aws/credentials` in the format:
+If migrating from AWS S3, you can also source credentials data from  `~/.aws/credentials` in the format:

 ```
 [default]
 aws_access_key_id = {API_KEY}
 aws_secret_access_key = {SERVICE_INSTANCE_ID}
 ```

+If both `~/.bluemix/cos_credentials` and `~/.aws/credentials` exist, `cos_credentials` will take preference.

  For more details on client construction, [see the Javadoc](https://ibm.github.io/ibm-cos-sdk-java/com/ibm/cloud/objectstorage/client/builder/AwsClientBuilder.html).